 Can you drive through Guadalupe Mountains National Park?

-Technically speaking, nearly the entirety of Guadalupe Mountains National Park is located in the mountains, meaning there are no roads through the park.
-Hwy 62 will deliver you to the main trailheads at Pine Springs, Frijole Ranch, and McKittrick Canyon, as well as to El Capitan Lookout, and technically part of the highway is within the National Park borders.
-However, to really explore the park you will need to do some hiking.
+Technically speaking, nearly the entirety of Guadalupe Mountains National Park is located in the mountains, meaning there are no roads into the park.
+However, Hwy 62 will deliver you to the main trailheads at Pine Springs, Frijole Ranch, and McKittrick Canyon, as well as to El Capitan Lookout.

 How many days do you need in Guadalupe Mountains National Park?

 A daytrip through Guadalupe Mountains NP is enough for the majority of visitors, though hiking enthusiasts would likely want at least 2-3 days.